edm1/verena_coloc_wrapper/README.md

 ```

 ### Usage
 The wrapper will run 1D-finemapping if only `--left_sumstats` dataset is specified.
-If a second dataset `--right_sumstats` is specified, it will run 1D-finemapping, followed by co-localisation between the left and right datasets.
+If a second dataset `--right_sumstats` is specified, it will also run 1D-finemapping for the right dataset, followed by co-localisation between the left and right datasets.

 If no options are set for `--right_*` args, they will inherit the equivalent `--left_*` arg (except for `--right_sumstats`).